lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

 * `/Source` specifies local folder with content of your website
 * `/Dest` specifies the storage account and container, where the files will be uploaded (use Blob storage endpoint not public Website endpoint)
-* `/DestKey` is Access key to your Storage account
+* `/DestKey` is Access key to your Azure Storage account
-* `/S` switch instructs AzCopy to copy recursivli all files and directories
+* `/S` switch instructs AzCopy to copy recursively all files and directories
-* `/SetContentType` switch sets correct MIME types for individual files, otherwise are all file uploaded with the `application/octet-stream` MIME type.
+* `/SetContentType` switch sets correct MIME types for individual files, otherwise all file are uploaded with the `application/octet-stream` MIME type.
 Such files might not be interpreted correclty by browsers.

 When the upload finishes, you should see a summary of the operation